biophilic moodboards: creating refuge areas in interiors

 in biophilic moodboards

-And indeed, that’s what a home should be!
-An alcove of wellbeing, a safe harbour, a place to feel at ease and disconnect from outside world…a refuge!
+The dictionary defines a refuge as “a place that provides shelter or protection”.
+And isn’t this what an interior (especially a home) should be?
+An alcove, a safe harbour, a place to feel at ease and disconnect from outside world…

-Taking inspiration from places that provide shelter in nature, we could summarize the key ingredients of a refuge as:
+Taking inspiration from places that provide shelter in nature, the key ingredients of a refuge could be summarized as:

 - rather small in size